 Dario Argento is a director whose ventures into the fantastical Suspiria and especially Inferno turn the everyday into a deeply mysterious world brimming with the supernatural just beyond our rational ken.
 Considering the lineage of directors who have handled the Dracula story before him the compulsive efforts of F.W.
 Murnau and Francis Ford Coppola, even the serviceable work of Tod Browning and John Badham one would have thought a director like Dario Argento would have shot to the front of the line.
 Instead, he has delivered a largely mundane treatment of the material that (visually) sits more down around the level of the Jack Palance tv movie.
 Even the CGI effects notably a shot where a wolf transforms back into Thomas Kretschmann are sub-par and crappy.
 The credibility of the film evaporates altogether from about the point when we get Dracula having transformed into a giant praying mantis, an effect that looks as ridiculous as it sounds.
 Finally, about the 70 minute mark, Argento gives us a scene that sparkles with something of his old mojo, taking delight in a series of extravagantly sadistic despatches in a scene where Thomas Kretschmann eliminates a group of villagers convened to deal with him, forcing the last one to turn his gun on himself and put it under his chin where we then see the bullet fire in slow-motion up through the mans mouth and explode out the top of his head.
 Too little, too late, alas.

-Other adaptations of Dracula are: the uncredited classic German silent Nosferatu (1922); Dracula (1931) with Bela Lugosi; the Spanish language version Dracula (1931) shot on the same sets as the Lugosi version starring Carlos Villarias; Hammers classic Dracula/The Horror of Dracula (1958) with Christopher Lee; Dracula in Pakistan (1967), an uncredited remake of the Hammer film; Count Dracula (1970), a cheap continental production that also featured Lee; Dracula (1974), a cinematically-released tv movie starring Jack Palance; Count Dracula (1977), a BBC tv mini-series featuring Louis Jourdan; Dracula (1979), a lush big-budget remake starring Frank Langella; Werner Herzogs Nosferatu the Vampyre (1979) with Klaus Kinski; Francis Ford Coppolas visually ravishing Bram Stokers Dracula (1992) featuring Gary Oldman; the modernised Italian-German Dracula (2002) starring Patrick Bergin; Guy Maddins silent ballet adaptation Dracula: Pages from a Virgins Diary (2002); the BBC tv movie Dracula (2006) with Marc Warren; the low-budget modernised Dracula (2009); and the tv series Dracula (2013-4) with Jonathan Rhys Meyers.
+Other adaptations of Dracula are: the uncredited classic German silent Nosferatu (1922); Dracula (1931) with Bela Lugosi; the Spanish language version Dracula (1931) shot on the same sets as the Lugosi version starring Carlos Villarias; Hammers classic Dracula/The Horror of Dracula (1958) with Christopher Lee; Dracula in Pakistan (1967), an uncredited remake of the Hammer film; Count Dracula (1970), a cheap continental production that also featured Lee; Dracula (1974), a cinematically-released tv movie starring Jack Palance; Count Dracula (1977), a BBC tv mini-series featuring Louis Jourdan; Dracula (1979), a lush big-budget remake starring Frank Langella; Werner Herzogs Nosferatu the Vampyre (1979) with Klaus Kinski; Francis Ford Coppolas visually ravishing Bram Stokers Dracula (1992) featuring Gary Oldman; the modernised Italian-German Dracula (2002) starring Patrick Bergin; Guy Maddins silent ballet adaptation Dracula: Pages from a Virgins Diary (2002); the BBC tv movie Dracula (2006) with Marc Warren; the low-budget modernised Dracula (2009); the low-budget Canadian Terror of Dracula (2012) with director Anthony D.P.
+Mann as Dracula; and the tv series Dracula (2013-4) with Jonathan Rhys Meyers.

 Dario Argentos other films are: The Bird with the Crystal Plumage (1970), The Cat ONine Tails (1971), Four Flies on Grey Velvet (1971), Deep Red (1976), Suspiria (1977), Inferno (1980), Tenebrae/Unsane (1982), Phenomena/Creepers (1985), Opera/Terror at the Opera (1987), Two Evil Eyes (1990), Trauma (1993), The Stendhal Syndrome (1996), The Phantom of the Opera (1998), Sleepless (2001), The Card Player (2004), Mother of Tears: The Third Mother (2007) and Giallo (2009).